dcheno/pyspark-test/README.md

 1. clone this repository `git clone git@github.com:dcheno/pyspark-test.git` (or whatever your preferred method)
 2. Move into the directory: `cd pyspark-test`
-3. Create a virtual environment: `python -m venv .venv`
+3. Create a virtual environment: `python3 -m venv .venv`
 4. Activate that virtual environment (all steps from here on should take place within the virtual environment):  `source .venv/bin/activate`
 5. Install dependencies (this will take a few minutes): `pip install -r requirements.txt`